britram/rains-prototype/draft-trammell-rains-protocol.md

 or nulls (subject-name A, subject-name B).
 A MUST lexicographically sort before
 B. If A is null, the P-Shard begins at the beginning of the zone.
 If B is null, the P-Shard ends at the end of the zone.
-The P-Shard MUST NOT be used to check the existence of any Singular Assertions whose subject names are equal to or sort before A, or are equal to or sort after B. If the range (11) key is not present, the P-Shard covers then entire zone.
+The P-Shard MUST NOT be used to check the existence of Assertions about subject names equal to or sort before A, or are equal to or sort after B. If the range (11) key is not present, the P-Shard covers then entire zone.